fmihpc/analysator/Documentation/sphinx/magnetopause.rst

 From subsolar point towards Earth, space is divided radially by spherical coordiante (theta from x-axis) angles theta and phi, and magnetopause is located by looking at streamline point distances from origo and marked to be at middle of the sector

-From the Earth towards negative x the space is divided into yz-planes.
+From the Earth towards negative x the space is divided into yz-planes and streamlines are interpolated to certain x-points.
 Each yz-plane is then divided into 2d sectors and magnetopause is marked to be in the middle of the sector with the radius of the n:th closest streamline to the x-axis.